Conditions in reception facilities

 Conditions in federal reception centres

-In the federal asylum centres, asylum seekers are usually housed in single-sex dorms, while families are accommodated together.
+In the federal asylum centres, asylum applicants are usually housed in single-sex dorms, while families are accommodated together.
 Places to rest or isolate are mostly inexistent.
 Rooms contain at a minimum two or three beds (such rooms are usually reserved for couples and families) and up to several dozens of beds each, equipped with bunk beds.
-Asylum seekers are responsible for cleaning their rooms.
-In its 2021 report, the National Commission for the Prevention of Torture (NCPT) considered the level of cleaning satisfactory.
-Asylum seekers share common showers and toilet facilities, which are poorly equipped in terms of privacy.[1]
+Asylum applicants are responsible for cleaning their rooms.
+Asylum applicants share common showers and toilet facilities, which are poorly equipped in terms of privacy.[1]
 In some cases, men and women share the same showers that they access during different times.
-The same happens with male and female unaccompanied minors, for whom the NCPT recommends providing specific time slots for the use of showers.
-UNHCR and the Swiss Refugee Council supported a summary on the recommendations for the protection of asylum-seeking woman and girls in the aftermath of a political postulate, published in October 2021.[2]
+The same happens with male and female unaccompanied minors, for whom the NCPT recommends providing at least specific time slots for the use of showers.
+In October 2021, a report with recommendations for the protection of asylum-seeking women and girls was mandated and published in the aftermath of a political postulate,[2] but in the experience of the SRC in 2024 federal asylum centres remained quite unsafe for women and girls.

-The law stipulates that the special needs of children, families and other vulnerable persons are taken into account as far as possible in the allocation of beds,[3] but this provision is very general.
-In 2021, the schooling was organized inside all federal asylum centres, while few leisure activities exist for children, especially under and above school age.
-The general tension that exists within the centres, due to the high psychological pressure asylum seekers are living under, the coexistence of persons with very different backgrounds, or even alcohol or drug issues that may occur in the centres, can make the situation very difficult for children, single women or other vulnerable persons.[4]
+The law stipulates that the special needs of children, families and other vulnerable persons are considered as far as possible in the allocation of beds,[3] but this provision is very general.
+In 2024, children in school age were generally able to attend school either within the federal centres or in regular schools, however due to the emergency situation, the time or frequency of schooling was sometimes reduced.[4]
+In addition, few leisure activities exist for children, especially under and above school age.
+The general tension that exists within the centres, due to the high psychological pressure asylum applicants are living under, the coexistence of persons with very different backgrounds, or even alcohol or drug issues that may occur in the centres, can make the situation very difficult for children, single women or other vulnerable persons.[5]

-Asylum seekers are subject to body-search by security personnel every time they come back after going out of the centres.
-This applies even to children coming back from school, who are systematically searched in some centres, according to the last NCPT report.[5]
-According to the NCPT, children and adults should be body-searched only in case of suspicion.[6]
-Security personnel is also authorised to seize certain goods when asylum seekers enter or go out of the centre.[7]
-The NCPT strongly criticises the practice of confiscating food items and non-alcoholic drinks, highlighting that it is unjustified and does not rely on any legal basis.[8]
+Asylum applicants are subject to body-search by security personnel every time they come back after going out of the centres.
+This applies even to children coming back from school, who are systematically searched in some centres, according to a NCPT report.[6]
+According to the NCPT, children and adults should be body-searched only in case of suspicion.[7]
+Security personnel is also authorised to seize certain goods when asylum applicants enter or go out of the centre.[8]
+The NCPT strongly criticised the practice of confiscating food items and non-alcoholic drinks, highlighting that it is unjustified and does not rely on any legal basis.[9]

-Asylum seekers are required to participate in domestic work on request of the staff.
-Household tasks are shared between all asylum seekers according to a work breakdown schedule.
-The permission to leave the centre is denied until the given tasks have been accomplished.
-Generally, maintenance is provided by third parties, namely for cleaning tasks (especially for toilets and showers), the cooking as well as security tasks.[12]
-Asylum seekers may voluntarily help to serve meals or help in the kitchen.
-They are not allowed to cook their own food in the federal centres (with a few exceptions regarding centres without processing facilities), but specific diets shall be respected according to internal regulation.[13]
+Asylum applicants are required to participate in domestic work on request of the staff.
+Household tasks are shared between all asylum applicants according to a work breakdown schedule.
+Generally, maintenance is provided by third parties, namely for cleaning tasks (especially for toilets and showers), the cooking as well as security tasks.[10]
+Asylum applicants may voluntarily help to serve meals or help in the kitchen.
+They are not allowed to cook their own food in the federal centres (with a few exceptions regarding centres without processing facilities), but specific diets shall be respected according to internal regulation.[11]

-Occupational programmes are proposed to asylum seekers from 16 years of age on, in order to give a structure to the day and thus facilitate cohabitation.[19]
+Occupational programmes are proposed to asylum applicants from 16 years of age on, to give a structure to the day and thus facilitate cohabitation.[19]
 The occupational programmes must respond to a local or regional general interest of the town or municipality.
 They must not compete with the private sector.
 They include work in protection of nature and the environment or for social and charitable institutions.
 Examples are cutting trees or hedges, fixing rural pathways, cleaning public spaces.
 There is no right to participate in occupational programmes.
 In case of shortage of places in the occupational programmes, places are distributed according to the principle of rotation of the participants.
-An incentive allowance may be paid to the asylum seeker.
+An incentive allowance may be paid to the asylum applicant.
 This amount is very low and can therefore not be compared to a salary for a regular job.
-Thus, remuneration is limited to CHF 5 per hour, a maximum of CHF 30 per working day and a maximum of CHF 400 per month.
-Persons staying in a special centre for uncooperative asylum seekers receive the incentive allowance in the form of non-cash benefits.
-In 2020, some asylum seekers reported to the Swiss Refugee Council that remuneration was provided to them only at the time of transfer to another centre, meaning that they could not access the money earned in practice.
+Thus, remuneration is limited to CHF 5 per hour, a maximum of CHF 30 per working day and a maximum of CHF 400 per month.[20]
+Persons staying in a special centre for uncooperative asylum applicants receive the incentive allowance in the form of non-cash benefits.

 Use of physical force and violence episodes in the federal asylum centres

-At its meeting on 25 January 2023, the Federal Council communicated its will to create transparent and comprehensive regulations for operating and guaranteeing the safety of asylum seekers and staff in federal asylum centres.
-Therefore, it opened the consultation process on an amendment to the Asylum Act.[27]
-In doing so, it relied in particular on the recommendations of former federal judge Niklaus Oberholzer, who had investigated violence episodes in the centres and highlighted several gaps in the legal bases, in particular concerning the delegation of coercive measures to private agencies, the use of physical force, of security rooms and of disciplinary measures.[28]
-The amended law should enter in force approximately by 2025.
+At its meeting on 25 January 2023, the Federal Council communicated its will to create transparent and comprehensive regulations for operating and guaranteeing the safety of asylum applicants and staff in federal asylum centres.
+Therefore, it opened a consultation process on an amendment to the Asylum Act.[24]
+In doing so, it relied in particular on the recommendations of former federal judge Niklaus Oberholzer, who had investigated violence episodes in the centres and highlighted several gaps in the legal bases, in particular concerning the delegation of coercive measures to private agencies, the use of physical force, of security rooms and of disciplinary measures.[25]
+The amended law was discussed in parliament, who came to an agreement in March 2025[26] and will probably enter in force in 2025.[27]

 Conditions in cantonal-level facilities

-As explained under the section on Types of Accommodation, reception conditions differ largely from on canton to another.
-The Swiss Refugee Council does not follow the practice in each of the 26 cantons and can therefore only provide general information.
+As explained under the section on Types of Accommodation, reception conditions differ largely from one canton to another.
+The SRC does not follow the practice in each of the 26 cantons and can therefore only provide general information.

-Most asylum seekers stay in collective centres, at least at first arrival in the canton.
-Generally speaking, asylum seekers benefit from less restrictive measures in the cantonal centres compared to the federal centres, as they mostly can go out at their convenience, or cook for themselves for instance.
-Also they might have access to limited possibilities of daily structure like occupation programmes or language courses.
-Asylum seekers are however frequently confronted with the remoteness of reception centres, which impedes them to meet with family members, acquaintances or even consult a legal representative if they do not have financial resources.
+Most asylum applicants stay in collective centres, at least at first arrival in the canton.
+Generally speaking, asylum applicants benefit from less restrictive measures in the cantonal centres compared to the federal centres, as they usually can go out at their convenience, or cook for themselves as well as might have access to limited possibilities of daily structure like occupation programmes or language courses.
+Asylum applicants are however frequently confronted with the remoteness of reception centres, which impedes them to meet with family members, acquaintances or even consult a legal representative if they do not have financial resources.
 The capacity of the centres themselves is widely varying and so are the living conditions.
 Some general problems which can be observed in many places are the cleanliness of the centres, the missing privacy in dormitories and the noise which may prevent people from concentrating on education programmes.

 Individual housing and private accommodation with host families provide more comfortable housing conditions.
 Cantonal authorities strive to house families in individual accommodations, even though this is not always possible.
 Additionally, the people are usually not allowed to choose their place of living and apartment.
 The authorities provide them apartments which are rented on the general housing market.
-This can be a reason for the apartments not to be in best shape, since the financing is usually limited by cantonal or communal regulations of social money for asylum seekers, which is supposed to be lower than the social money for Swiss people (exception: people with refugee status).
-Single men and women often have to share flats with other asylum seekers.
+This can be a reason for the apartments not to be in best shape, since the financing is usually limited by cantonal or communal regulations of social contributions for asylum applicants, which is supposed to be lower than those for Swiss people (exception: people with refugee status).
+Single men and women often have to share flats with other asylum applicants.
 They usually cannot choose who they want to live with as long as they are not financially independent and can find their own apartment.

-[2] Anne-Laurence Graf, Eine Zusammenfassung der Empfehlungen zum Schutz von asylsuchenden Frauen und Mädchen im Anschluss an das Postulat Feri, October 2021, available in German (and French) at: https://bit.ly/3GMF8pd.
+[2] UNHCR and the SRC provided a summary of such recommendations: Anne-Laurence Graf, Eine Zusammenfassung der Empfehlungen zum Schutz von asylsuchenden Frauen und Mädchen im Anschluss an das Postulat Feri, October 2021, available in German (and French) here.

 [3] Article 4(1) Ordinance of the FDJP on the management of federal reception centres in the field of asylum.